euske/mcscanmap/README.txt

 What is it?
-This program scans the pigmap output of a Minecraft server and generate an activity map overlay.
+This program scans the pigmap output of a Minecraft server and generates an activity map overlay.
 It maintains a Berkeley dbm file to keep the md5 hash of each image data to detect the changes.
 The scanning (crawling) is performed in an efficient manner so only about 1-2% of the entire map data is needed.